ivogeorg/jitt/design-spike-2.md

 1. I want to ask my students a small number of _warmup questions_ (see [Question](#question)) before every class period (see [Meeting](#meeting)).
 3. I want to be able to quickly review the answers (see [Answers](#answers)), possibly group them, and select some as discussion triggers (aka hooks, engagement elements, etc.) for class.
-   1. View all answers to a given question in one compact list, differentiate each student's response with different subtle highlight.
-This can be thought of as _manual clustering_.
-See the following examples:
+   1. View all answers to a given question in one compact list, with simple row highlighting to make it easy to tell between adjaced student answers. ~~This can be thought of as _manual clustering_.~~  See the following examples:
       Slide | Description
       --- | ---
       <img src="assets/warmup_slides/Slide1.png" width="300" />  |  Contains a summary of a popular answer and a general "Conceptual problems" cluster/pool